ng-docs/angular-cn/aio/content/guide/typescript-configuration.md

 Many JavaScript libraries, such as jQuery, the Jasmine testing library, and Angular, extend the JavaScript environment with features and syntax that the TypeScript compiler doesn't recognize natively.
 When the compiler doesn't recognize something, it reports an error.

-Use [TypeScript type definition files](https://www.typescriptlang.org/docs/handbook/writing-declaration-files.html) &mdash;`d.ts files`&mdash; to tell the compiler about the libraries you load.
+Use [TypeScript type definition files](https://www.typescriptlang.org/docs/handbook/writing-declaration-files.html) —`d.ts files`— to tell the compiler about the libraries you load.

 TypeScript-aware editors leverage these same definition files to display type information about library features.